acoppes/acoppes/site/_drafts/test-draft.markdown

 In my case, working on an Endless Runner 2d game that uses Physics2d I reused a JumpComponent from the 2.5d Beat'em Up which was using Physics3d.
 The changes were in the systems, I added more systems or added some data in the component extending its reusability.

+# Data too separated, might join in one component

 # Collection of data of the same type

 * TODO: The Abilities/Targetings special case (having list of data in one component to simulate having multiple components of one type) multiple Scripts?